 Dual-recovery groups located on treatment sites or offsite can also play a role in recovery by offering a supportive forum for the discussion of psychiatric symptoms, medication, substance-related impulses, and coping strategies.

-Find a treatment center for co-occurring disorders here.
+Find a treatment center here.

 What is integrated treatment?